 See voting results

-The last time Rupert was able to vote his shares on a board stock issue.
+The last time Rupert was able to vote his shares on a board stock issue in Australia.

 All five directors - including 3 executives Rod Eddington, Chase Carey and Peter Chernin - supported by 99.9% of voted stock.